New England Fall Foliage

 New England Fall Travel Ideas

-In the Mid-Coast, tour the Maine Maritime Museum, where you can see old boats, a shipyard and art, as well as take part in hands-on activities.
-Drive down a rocky promontory to Five Islands Lobster in Georgetown for a lobster roll: From Route 1, take 127 South.
-Local directions suggest: ‘Keep going until your hat floats, and then just back up a bit.’
-Enjoy fall color all over Maine: go hiking and biking in Acadia National Park, canoe and listen to loons in the Rangeley Lakes.
-And, for a spectacular view, take the elevator to the Observatory high up on the Penobscot Narrows Bridge!
+In the midcoast, tour the Maine Maritime Museum, where you can see old boats, a shipyard and art, as well as take part in hands-on activities.
+Drive down a rocky promontory to Five Islands Lobster in Georgetown for a lobster roll: from Route 1, take 127 South.
+Local directions suggest: ‘keep going until your hat floats, and then just back up a bit.’
+Enjoy fall color all over Maine: go hiking and biking in Acadia National Park, canoe and listen to loons in the Rangeley Lakes region.
+And, for a spectacular view, take the elevator to the observatory high up on the Penobscot Narrows Bridge!

 Drive along the Mohawk Trail in Western Massachusetts — America’s first officially-designated “scenic road.”
 It runs up and over the Berkshire Hills and leads to state parks and forests for hiking and biking.
 Drive to the top of Mount Greylock for fabulous foliage views.
 At the Natural Bridge State Park, see a true wonder, North America’s only naturally-formed white marble arch.
 Or, zipline through the tree canopy with Zoar Outdoor in Charlemont, west of Shelburne Falls.
 North of Boston, go out to Cape Ann and take a boat tour from Gloucester or Essex.

-In the beautiful White Mountains Region, you can stand on the top of New England: the summit of Mount Washington.
-Get there on the Auto Road or on the historic Cog Railway.
+In the beautiful White Mountains region, you can stand on the top of New England: the summit of Mount Washington.
+Get there on the Auto Road (self drive or van tours) or on the historic Cog Railway.
 Want to climb an easy mountain?
 Near Jaffrey, Mount Monadnock is the “most climbed mountain in North America,” with great views from the top.
 In the Lakes Region, take a cruise on the M/S Mount Washington.
 With mountains as a backdrop, the foliage seems to wrap around Lake Winnipesaukee.

 Fall is very busy in the mountainous regions with the influx of “leaf peepers” from the New England area, around the United States and the world.
-In these extremely popular areas, you’ll want to make lodging reservations at least several weeks ahead, especially during the weekend days.
-Columbus Day weekend (Oct 8-10, 2011) is another time in which advanced booking is advised throughout the region.
+In these extremely popular areas, you’ll want to make lodging reservations at least several weeks ahead, especially on weekends.
+Columbus Day weekend (Oct 10-12, 2015) is another time in which advanced booking is advised throughout the region.